Turkey: Second deadly avalanche kills rescuers reaching victims | DW | 05.02.2020

 In a statement, the Interior Ministry said 30 people had been rescued from the steep slope and were hospitalized Wednesday.
 No further information on their health status were provided.

 Interior Minister Suleyman Soylu told reporters that 11 rescuers' bodies were retrieved from the snow.
-The victims included eight military police officers and three government supported village guards.
+The victims included eight military police officers and three village guards, who are supported by the government.
 Governor Mehmet Emin Bilmez said a firefighter was also killed.

 The first avalanche buried a snow-clearing vehicle as well as a minibus but the operator and all passengers managed to escape alive.